 In previous years, as Head of State, the Queen has led the service by laying a wreath at the Cenotaph.
 This year, she requested that Prince Charles lay a wreath on her behalf.

 During her 65-year reign, the Queen has only missed the service on six occasions previously, during pregnancy and official overseas visits.
 This is the first time she has watched the proceedings from a balcony.

 The break in tradition is seen as significant by many, with BBC’s Royal correspondent Peter Hunt calling the change “another sign of the Royal Family in transition.”

 Of course, the Queen celebrated her 91st birthday this year.

-Kate stood on the balcony with the Queen’s cousin, Princess Alexandra and the Queen’s daughter-in-law, Sophie, Countess of Wessex.
+Kate stood on the balcony with the Queen’s cousin, Princess Alexandra and the Queen’s daughter-in-law,

 Kate wore a new black coat to the Service of Remembrance.
 It’s by Dolce & Gabbana.